eclipse/epsilon-website/mkdocs/docs/doc/egl.md

 EGL provides a language tailored for model-to-text transformation (M2T).
 EGL can be used to transform models into various types of textual artefact, including executable code (e.g. Java), reports (e.g. in HTML), images (e.g. using DOT), formal specifications (e.g. Z notation), or even entire applications comprising code in multiple languages (e.g. HTML, Javascript and CSS).

-EGL is a *template-based* code generator (i.e. EGL programs resemble the text that they generate), and provides several features that simplify and support the generation of text from models, including: a sophisticated and language-independent merging engine (for preserving hand-written sections of generated text), an extensible template system (for generating text to a variety of sources, such as a file on disk, a database server, or even as a response issued by a web server), formatting algorithms (for producing generated text that is well-formatted and hence readable), and traceability mechanisms (for linking generated text with source models).
+EGL is a *template-based* language (i.e. EGL programs resemble the text that they generate), and provides several features that simplify and support the generation of text from models, including:

+- a sophisticated and language-independent merging engine (for preserving hand-written sections of generated text),
+- an extensible template system (for generating text to a variety of sources, such as a file on disk, a database server, or even as a response issued by a web server),
+- formatting algorithms (for producing generated text that is well-formatted and hence readable), and traceability mechanisms (for linking generated text with source models).

 ## Abstract Syntax